sysbio-curie/NaviCell/README.md

 3) Prepare the images of CellDesigner files including, if necessary, several zoom images, b/w images for coloring the map, module definitions
 (examples of map preparation are provided with the NaviCell Factory package in "C:\NaviCell\factory\examples\".
-Detailed instructions on preparation of high-quality set of images for NaviCell are provided at <a href="">???</a>.
+Detailed instructions on preparation of high-quality set of images for NaviCell are provided at <a href="https://navicell.curie.fr/doc/NaviCellMapperAdminGuide.pdf">here</a> (though for very simple use of the maps it is sufficient to look at the examples).
 Beware of exact naming of the files (i.e.,all images and main xml files shoud end up with "master", black/white image files should end with "_nobg-[k].png" string, enumeration of png files goes from 0 (lowest resolution) to k (highest resolution), etc.).